Michael Cecil, 8th Marquess of Exeter

-William Michael Anthony Cecil, 8th Marquess of Exeter (born 1 September 1935), is a Canadian rancher, businessman, and peer.
+William Michael Anthony Cecil, 8th Marquess of Exeter (born 1 September 1935), is a Canadian rancher, businessman, and peer in the Peerage of the United Kingdom.

 Born in Kamloops in British Columbia, he attended schools across rural Canada and, in England, went to Eton College.
 After leaving school, he returned to Canada to 100 Mile House where he managed a store.
 In January 1988, Cecil's father, Martin, died, and Cecil succeeded him as the 8th Marquess of Exeter.
 He also inherited the leadership of the Emissaries of Divine Light, which he ran until his resignation around 1996.
 After resigning, he moved to Oregon, where he and his wife co-ran The Ashland Institute.
 As of 2025, he lived in Victoria, British Columbia.

 Life and career

 2014 photograph of 100 Mile House, Cecil's hometown.

 Cecil was born on 1 September 1935 in Kamloops to William Martin Alleyne Cecil and Edith Csanady de Telegd.
 Martin had immigrated to Canada in 1930 to manage the family's Bridge Creek Ranch, sized at around 15000 acres, which was purchased by Martin's father William Cecil, 5th Marquess of Exeter, in 1912.
 During that time, it was customary for noblemen to purchase land in the British colonies.
 Cecil was christened at the ranch in 1935 by the Bishop of Cariboo.
 He was educated in rural Canada and attended Eton College.

 Csanady died on March 30, 1954, after a prolonged illness.
 Cecil's father remarried in September 1954 to Lillian Johnson, and together they had two daughters: Marina and Janine.
 Following her death, Cecil returned to Canada to 100 Mile House.
-He originally intended to visit for just six months; however, he decided to stay in Canada and join the Emissaries of Divine Light, which his father ran.
+He originally intended to visit for just six months; however, he decided to stay in Canada and join the Emissaries of Divine Light, an intentional community which his father ran.
 Cecil began managing a general store in 100 Mile House, taking over after his father.
 Two years after he began managing it, Cecil designed and managed another store named the Food Centre, which he ran for four years.
-Cecil got engaged to Nancy Meeker, son of Lloyd Arthur Meeker, founder of the Emissaries of Divine Light, in 1967, marrying later in the year.
+Cecil got engaged to Nancy Meeker, daughter of Lloyd Arthur Meeker, founder of the Emissaries of Divine Light, in 1967, marrying later in the year.
 They had two children: Anthony and Angela.
 Cecil and Meeker divorced in 1993.
 Six years later in 1999, Cecil married Barbara Anne Magat.
 Cecil's uncle—David Cecil, 6th Marquess of Exeter—died in 1981.
 Because he had no sons to inherit his title, it went to David's brother, Martin, who was also Cecil's father, and he became the 7th marquess.
 As the heir apparent, Cecil himself became Lord Burghley.
 As well, ownership of the family's estate in England, Burghley House, was transferred to a charitable trust, with various descendants of the 6th marquess residing at the house.

 The title of marquess is still pretty good for getting a decent seat in a restaurant in England.
 But that's about it.